Schinzel/js-transpiler/README.md

 ```

 ## Version history
+### 1.3.2
+_2020-08-01_
+- Moved sample code to test source.
+This so that dependency to Atexpose does not become
+a transitive dependency.
 ### 1.3.1
 _2020-07-26_
 - Bug Fix: If there is no enum in package or subpackages "SubTypeScanner was not configured" is